-policies.
-The President must see that the policies, either of the Directorate or as spelled out in the Constitution and By-Laws, are enforced.
-Appointed officers keep things going, many continuing from year to year with Janie Lamb serving as Secretary-Treasurer for many years.
-She is involved enough so that besides her S-T job she's been Hostess and a Director before-- and once half-promised to run for President some day.
-So far, for no reason I know of, there has never been a woman as President... which is offset by two or three ladies as Directors most years.
+Directorate or as spelled out in the Constitution and By-Laws, are enforced.
+Appointed officers keep things going, many continuing for many years.
+She is involved enough so that besides her S-T job to run for President some day.
+So far, for no reason I know of, two or three ladies as Directors most years.

 Does this describe the NFFF?
-No. But I think it is introduction enough-- except to say that if you're interested, you can write Janie Lamb (the Lamb) at Rt.
+No. But I think it is introwrite Janie Lamb (the Lamb) at Rt.
 1, Box 364, Heiskell, TN 37754 for information.
-It might be best to say that dues are \$3.50 at DISCON II to get membership for the last guarter of '74 and all of '75.
-Oh, Janie is Hostess again this year with co-hostess Martha Beck.
-The room won't be off limits for taking memberships, but we will also have a table and want all who attend to know we aren't trying to get members at the room.
-We just want to be a part of the convention-and if you want to be a part of a group called the National Fantasy Fan Federation, we'd be glad to hear about you and your interests.
+It might be best to say that dues are \$3.50 at DISCON Oh, Janie is Hostess again this year with co-hostess Martha Beck.
+The room won't be off limits for taking memberships, but we will also have a table and want all who attend to know we aren't trying to get and if you want to be a part of a group called the National Fantasy Fan Federation, we'd be glad to hear about you and your interests.
 The right to join is the right to be active.